Removing Negative Google Reviews

 Reviews are automatically processed to detect inappropriate content like fake reviews and spam.
 We may take down reviews that are flagged in order to comply with Google policies or legal obligations.”

-Reputation Management – The Response
+Reputation Management – It’s all about the Response

 Research: Always, do your research before responding.
 Check company sales logs or communication for any back-and-forths with the reviewer.
 Check their reviews on Google.
 Do they chronically leave bad reviews?
 Collect all of the information possible, prior to responding and keep it in a safe place.